-of manufacturer’s data, other utilities, regulatory commissions or consultants’ reports will be used to update the values for future filings.
+Sources

+NY, Standard Approach for Estimating Energy Savings, V4, April 2016.
+Appendix G – Equivalent Full-Load Hours (EFLH), For Heating and Cooling, pp. 443–444.
+Derived from DOE2.2 simulations reflecting a range of building types and climate zones

-Gas Fired Desiccants
+Gas Fired Dessicants

 Gas-fired desiccant systems employ a desiccant wheel (a rotating disk filled with a dry desiccant such as silica gel, titanium gel, or dry lithium chloride) which adsorbs outside air moisture, reducing the air’s latent heat content.
 This air is then conditioned by the building’s cooling system, before being delivered to the occupied space.
 By reducing the relative humidity of the air, the operating temperature of the building can be increased, as comfort levels are maintained at higher temperatures when air moisture content is decreased.
 Electric savings are realized from a reduction in the required cooling load as a result of decreased humidity.